-Seoul, the beautiful capital of Korea, is one of the most popular tourist destinations in Asia.
+Seoul, the beautiful capital of South Korea, is one of the most popular tourist destinations in Asia.
 Packed with countless sights to see and places to visit such as the ancient palaces, traditional markets, and upmarket shopping districts, Seoul is a modern city that still retains the exquisite charm of its glorious past.
-With 7 daily direct flights available from Singapore, it's never too late to book your trip to Seoul.
+With daily direct flights available from Singapore, it's never too late to book your trip to Seoul.

 Image Credit: Korea Tourism Organization

 The Ministry of Culture, Sports and Tourism of Korea announced the 100 must-visit tourist spots that represent Korea for 2019-2020.
 10 out of 100 attractions are conveniently located in the Seoul!
 Read on to learn more on each attraction.

 Recently, Ikseon-dong is gaining attention as the next hippest district in Seoul.
 Despite being in one of the oldest neighborhoods in the center of Seoul, it is starting to become a trend as young artists and entrepreneurs began to open businesses like cafes, restaurants, and handicraft shops with unique concepts and designs.
 Find your way through the maze-like streets of Ikseon-dong for a personal treasure hunt!